ameliakallaher/2020-01-17-litsearchr/_episodes/06-search-term-selection-with-litsearchr.md

 ? mass testing precision and recall
 ? save all naive searches, expert score + PRESS for sensitivity

+exercise:
+1) choose an existing review or topic, either pre-selected for data or anything
+2) if pre-selected, read title/abs/objectives, and/or identify PICO
+3) come up with naive search terms to match PICO
+4) run searches in 2-3 databases, exporting .ris or .bib files

 ## Importing and deduplicating naive search results

 ```{r}